What crimes are “Deportable Crimes in California”?

 If you are a non-citizen facing deportation or inadmission after a criminal conviction, options are available to you that may prevent you from being removed from or denied entry into this country.

-If your attorney failed to advise you of the possible consequences of removal by pleading guilty to a deportable crime, there is a good chance you can have your plea withdrawn.
+If your attorney failed to advise you of the possible consequences of removal by pleading guilty to a deportable crime in California, there is a good chance you can have your plea withdrawn.

 A large percentage of aliens flee from removal proceedings (approximately 59 percent) after being released to await hearings for fear of being whisked away on a bus or plane to their country of origin.
 However, this is not how it works.
 There are formal procedures, and immigrants are given their “due process” in court.